The form of communication that occurs without using words is understood as Non-Verbal Communication.

 This covers aspects such as your voice tone while talking to someone, the intonation, modulation or pitch of your voice tell some critical details about what is going on your head while speaking anything.

-So, paying heed to the powerful impact on the interpretation of a sentence that the tone of voice can have is one crucial aspect of nonverbal communication.
+So, just paying attention and heed to the powerful impact on the interpretation of a sentence that the tone of voice can have is one crucial aspect of nonverbal communication.

 Loud voice tone might interpret enthusiasm or dissent.

-Similar words said in a hesitant voice might convey a lack of interest or disapproval.
+Similar words said in a hesitant voice might not convey confidence or a lack of interest or disapproval.

 So, it is all about the nonverbal representation of a language that plays the role of the deciding factors.